Voting access takes center stage in Georgia runoff

-ATLANTA — As a battle over the fairness of Georgia’s recent election for governor moves from the political arena to the courtroom, two men are locked in a runoff race, with far less fanfare, to oversee the future of the state’s election apparatus.
+ATLANTA — Georgia’s voters have one more chance to make their voices heard about the state’s election infrastructure.

-Republican state Rep. Brad Raffensperger faces former Democratic congressman John Barrow in a Dec.
-4 runoff for Georgia secretary of state after neither garnered the more than 50 percent of votes required to win outright on Nov.
+Tuesday’s runoff election for Georgia secretary of state pits Republican state Rep. Brad Raffensperger against former Democratic congressman John Barrow.
+Neither candidate won more than 50 percent of votes on Nov.
 6.

-Official results show Raffensperger led by about 16,000 votes out of over 3.8 million cast.

-Raffensperger has support from President Donald Trump, who earlier this week endorsed him via Twitter.
-Barrow, meanwhile, has the endorsement of some top state Democrats, including former gubernatorial candidate Stacey Abrams.
+Raffensperger has support from President Donald Trump, while Barrow is endorsed by former gubernatorial candidate Stacey Abrams.

 At stake in their runoff is the ability to reshape the state’s election system, which came under a national microscope during the recent race for governor between Abrams and Republican Secretary of State — now governor-elect — Brian Kemp.